Vyral/marc-nilson/_posts/2019-04-12-is-it-a-good-idea-to-wait-until-summer-to-buy.md

 So, if the perfect house that matches all your criteria came onto the market next week, would you be excited about it?
 If your answer to that is “yes,” then I encourage you not to give up on the search.
 I understand that the lack of inventory is frustrating, but **waiting until summer or later may put you in a position where you’ll have less affordability. &nbsp;**

 In the end, I think you’ll be really happy that you stuck with it through this tough time.
-Hire a good Realtor to work hard for you and to represent your best interests, and you should be good to go.
+Hire a good Realtor to work hard for you and to represent your best interests and you should be good to go.

 If you have any questions or need any assistance buying a home, feel free to reach out to me.
 I look forward to hearing from you\!<br>&nbsp;